HeWeMel/nographs/README.rst

     >>> traversal.start_from(0, build_paths=True).go_to(5)
     5

-The state data of this vertex visit contains our result:
+The state data of this vertex visit contains our results:

 .. code-block:: python